main banner

 Short Sunderland DD848, Mount Brandon, Kerry, August 1943

-On the 22th August 1943, less than a month after the tragic crash of the British Overseas Airways Corporation Sunderland flying boat, G-AGES, another Sunderland flying boat crashed into the same piece of sloping ground on Slieveglass, next to Mount Brandon on the Dingle Peninsula, Kerry.
+On the 22th August 1943, less than a month after the tragic crash of the British Overseas Airways Corporation Sunderland flying boat, G-AGES, another Sunderland flying boat crashed into the same area of sloping ground on Slieveglass, next to Mount Brandon on the Dingle Peninsula, Kerry.
 This second crash involved a front line Royal Air Force Sunderland flying boat from 201 Squadron based at Pembroke Dock in Wales.

 The Irish Army's 15th Infantry Battalion filed a report on the 24th August 1943 that began with the following information.